Jasmia Robinson: TV appearances

-After the show Robinson made TV appearances as a model on programs such as The Friday Night Project as one of rapper Kanye West's "Golden Girls" and on BBC 2's Never Mind the Buzzcocks as Beyoncé.
+After the Top Model shows, Robinson made TV appearances as a model on programs such as The Friday Night Project as one of rapper Kanye West's "Golden Girls" and on BBC 2's Never Mind the Buzzcocks as Beyoncé.

 In 2010 she appeared as an underwear model for Trinny and Susannah on The Alan Titchmarsh Show.

 America's Next Top Model Cycle 18

 Robinson, amongst six other past Britain's Next Top Model contestants, appeared on the upcoming cycle of America's Next Top Model Cycle 18: British Invasion, which premiered on 29 February 2012.
 It involved seven American model hopefuls against seven British all-stars from Britain's Next Top Model.
 The other girls appearing were Louise Watts of Cycle 3, Catherine Thomas of Cycle 4, Ashley Brown, Annaliese Dayes, and Sophie Sumner all of Cycle 5, and Alisha White of Cycle 6.
-Robinson was the first to be eliminated in the cycle despite having a better photo than Ashley Brown who was saved for having a better personality.
+Robinson was the first to be eliminated in the cycle, because Brown was saved for having a better personality.
 Robinson placed fourteenth overall in her first-ever bottom two appearance.
 Tyra noted Robinson wasn't strong on America's Next Top Model but strong on Britain's Next Top Model.